eswar159/Terrorism-Analysis-with-Insights-using-python/README.md

     </div>
     <div>
       <b>
-        India Specific Map Plot -
+        India Specific Map Plot :
       </b>
-      The Region is fixed and set to South Asia and the country is set to India.
+      The Region and country are fixed and set to South Asia and India rest everything works same as the World Map tool.
-      In addition if user wants to apply filters based on Month, Day, State, City, AttackType the user can apply and see the updated results.
     <div>
       <h3>Chart Tool</h3>
       <div>The Chart Tool has world chart tool and India specific chart tool</div>